ParthDoshi97/Metagenomic_Data_analysis/README.md

 ![R version](https://img.shields.io/badge/r-4.2.1-red.svg)

 This repository contains R and Python scripts for performing comprehensive metagenomic data analysis.
 The scripts are designed to calculate Alpha & Beta Diversity and create Taxonomy pie charts from ASV and OTU data collected from 16s RNA sequences.
+This script was were create to create specfic data analysis for one of my project

 ## Features
 Alpha Diversity Calculation: Measure the diversity within a single sample.